-The Archbishop's oversight is exercised through The Education Commission in close partnership with the relevant Catholic academy trust company.
-This recognises that in academies, it is the academy trust company, that holds responsibility for monitoring effectiveness and intervention, and for informing The Education Commission when an academy gives cause for concern.
+In Catholic voluntary academies, the Diocesan Bishop's oversight is exercised through his Diocesan Schools Commission in close partnership with the relevant Catholic academy trust company.
+This recognises that in academies, it is the academy trust company, that holds responsibility for monitoring effectiveness and intervention, and for informing the Diocesan Schools Commission when an academy gives cause for concern.

-- Trust Boards are responsible for standards and for putting in place appropriate remedial and support strategies to ensure that Schools are rated at least 'good' according to the Ofsted criteria and National Framework Criteria. - A School in challenging circumstances is one which is judged "Requires Improvement" or "Inadequate" in its last Ofsted Section 5 inspection and/or its last inspection under the National Framework for the Inspection of Catholic Schools.
-There are also occasions when a School is judged "Good" or "Outstanding" but it finds itself in challenging circumstances for a variety of reasons, e.g. leadership issues, a drop in achievement, parental complaints. - Ofsted and National Framework ratings are not the only indication that a School is in challenging circumstances, Trust Boards are also expected to be able to identify challenging circumstances that arise as a result of other circumstances, such as, leadership issues, a decline in outcomes or progress, an increase in parental complaints and/or a reduction in applications for admission.
+- Governing Boards are responsible for standards and for putting in place appropriate remedial and support strategies to ensure that Schools are rated at least 'good' according to the Ofsted criteria and National Framework Criteria. - A School in challenging circumstances is one which is judged "Requires Improvement" or "Inadequate" in its last Ofsted Section 5 inspection and/or its last inspection under the National Framework for the Inspection of Catholic Schools.
+There are also occasions when a School is judged "Good" or "Outstanding" but it finds itself in challenging circumstances for a variety of reasons, e.g. leadership issues, a drop in achievement, parental complaints. - Ofsted and National Framework ratings are not the only indication that a School is in challenging circumstances, Governing Boards are also expected to be able to identify challenging circumstances that arise as a result of other circumstances, such as, leadership issues, a decline in outcomes or progress, an increase in parental complaints and/or a reduction in applications for admission.